Top 10 Best Sites

 Your friends are a reflection of your character, and vice versa.
 I have such a vast hodgepodge of friends of different ages and with different professions and personalities, and I want my ideal partner to be a chameleon of sorts.
 Look at your friends to identify the words you would use to describe them and decide if it’s important to you that a romantic partner fits in.

 I’ve also always been a huge advocate of my clients having similar lifestyles with their partners.
-Typically, you’ll be able to cue into someone’s lifestyle based on their photos and what they mention in their dating profiles if you are dating online.
+Typically, you’ll be able to cue into a man’s lifestyle based on their photos and what they mention in their dating profiles if you are dating online.

 If you don’t have this wealth of information, one of my favorite questions to ask on first dates — and to be asked on first dates — is “What are you passionate about?”
 The first two to three things he mentions are things he thinks about or does a lot.
 If someone asked me that question, I would say fitness, cooking, and helping people.
 So, if a date cringes at the thought of taking a hike or working out with me, having many major dietary restrictions, and/or volunteering with me early on a Saturday morning, we’d never get along.